kvttt/kvttt.github.io/_pages/about.md

 I am currently a rising senior at UNC Chapel Hill double majoring in Biostatistics, B.S.P.H. and Mathematics, B.S. with a minor in Chemistry.

-I have been working at [UNC BRAIN Lab](https://bbm.web.unc.edu/) in the [Biomedical Research Imaging Center (BRIC)](https://www.med.unc.edu/bric/) as a Undergraduate Research Assistant since September 2021.
+I have been working at [UNC BRAIN Lab](https://bbm.web.unc.edu/) in the [Biomedical Research Imaging Center (BRIC)](https://www.med.unc.edu/bric/) as a Research Assistant since September 2021.
-Currently, I am also working as an intern at the [Athinoula A. Martinos Center for Biomedical Imaging](https://www.martinos.org).
+Currently, I am also working as a Research Assistant at the [Athinoula A. Martinos Center for Biomedical Imaging](https://www.martinos.org).
 During regular semesters, I work as a Lab Assistant for BIOL 252L: Fundamentals of Human Anatomy and Physiology Lab.
 I have been volunteering at the Emergency Department at UNC Hospitals since January 2023.

 In my free time, I enjoy snowboarding, badminton, cooking Chinese food, and [photography](https://kvttt.myportfolio.com/).

-I am looking for a Ph.D. position starting in Fall 2025.
+I am looking for a Ph.D. position in BME or EECS starting in Fall 2025.

-You may find my CV here: [Kaibo's Curriculum Vitae](/files/Kaibo_Tang_CV.pdf).
+You may find my CV here: [Kaibo's Curriculum Vitae](/files/CV_Kaibo_Tang_2P.pdf).

 NEWS
 ----